Security-Onion-Solutions/securityonion-docs/downloads.rst

 Downloads
 =========

-:ref:`soc` includes a Downloads page that allows you to download the Elastic Agent for various operating systems.
+:ref:`soc` includes a Downloads interface that allows you to download the Elastic Agent for various operating systems.

 .. image:: images/47_downloads.png
   :target: _images/47_downloads.png